 with stage III/IV indolent lymphomas may have improved survival and

-combination therapies, but most data shows no benefit to early initiation
+Most data show no benefit to early start

 of treatment in this setting.